Who can get universal credit, housing benefit and council tax rebate?

 All other people from outside the EEA

-If you are a citizen of a country outside the EEA, you are not normally entitled to UC/HB unless:
+If you are a citizen of a country outside the EEA, you are entitled to UC/SPC/HB if you have been granted leave following your claim for asylum.

 - you have made your home here (you are ‘habitually resident’); and